alvertogit/codetest/README.md

 As first step to be able to run exercise 2 is mandatory to create in postgresql an user called *'codetest'* with password *'codetest'* and a database *'codetest'*.

-The user and the databa can be created with the following commands from shell.
+The user and the database can be created with the following commands from shell.

  ```bash
 $ sudo -u postgres bash -c "psql -c \"CREATE USER codetest WITH PASSWORD 'codetest';\""